cape-ph/cape-baby-steps/infra-development.md

 ## Arch Considerations
+* There are things we will require outside of stack definitions in this repo:
+  * An IAM user to actually deploy the stack (e.g. a deployment user).
+This could end up being multiple users or one or more groups.
+Unknown at this point
+  * One or more S3 buckets for deployments.
+With CF, if you manage your templates outside AWS land (like we are in GH), they need to end up in an S3 bucket to be deployed.
+This should not be part of any S3 exposed to the system as a whole, and is just for the deployment scenario.
+  * Whatever we're going to use to manage certs/keys and secret management.
+  * ***More TBD***
 * this system will have a ton of moving parts. we need to be really careful about versions of things staying in sync between all of our environments. e.g. if we have an integration EC2 instance that has been `yum update`d a bunch